 Comparatives and superlatives - activities.
 The vast majority of people consider comparatives and superlatives in English easy.

 They usually have no problems with their formation and as there are very few exceptions, they master this grammar point pretty quickly.
 However, it is still a good idea to have a few interesting activities up your sleeve to teach this well.
 You can find the basic explanation and infographic in my previous post about comparatives and superlatives.
 In this post, I am going to offer three activities that worked very well in my classes.
-The first one is a simple pair speaking activity to practise the comparatives.
 100 most common adjectives in English - learn English,visual,dictionary.
-Feg ca 09 003.
+Comparative and Superlative.
 Comparatives and superlatives in English.
 Comparative is used when you want to compare two things.

 For example one person is tall and the other is short.
 So you will say: Person A is taller than person B. OR Person B is shorter than person A. You can see some more examples below in the picture.
 Superlative is used if you want to say that someone is number 1.
 Grammar explanation – mind map.
 Personal qualities.
 Students often find the vocabulary for personal qualities really difficult to learn and understand.

 Here I try to present the vocabulary in a slightly different way and give the students a chance to practise the personal qualities in games.
-Advertisement: Personal qualities vocabulary – video.
+Advertisement: Personal qualities vocabulary – video Start your learning with this video.
 List of Adjectives to Describe Tone and Feelings and Emotions.
 When you are writing a story, essay, critical analysis, poem, or any other sort of paper, you might start to look for a list of adjectives to describe tone and feelings and emotions.